 Q. Do you accept any types of health insurance?

-A. We now have one psychotherapist who accepts some insurance carriers, please call or email her directly for details.
+A. We have one psychotherapist and supervisor, Khara Croswaite, who accepts some insurance carriers, please call or email her directly for details.
 None of the other therapists accept health insurance.

 Q. What are your fees?